MarketTriage

 • Key transaction codes: P = open-market purchase, S = sale, A = grant/award

-• Cluster threshold: 3+ unique insiders buying within 10 days
+• Cluster threshold: 3+ unique insiders within a 15-day acute window (60-day backdrop)

 • Strongest signal: Whale + insider alignment (13F + Form 4 converging)